Origin

 Fun Facts

-- Benjamin is also used in Australian literature, often representing characters of integrity and strength.
+- Benjamin is frequently used in Australian literature, symbolising trust and loyalty.

 Personality Traits